Product Development Roadmap

 As the number of proposals grow there is an increasing importance in creating effective ways to group and rank proposals based on certain data points or attributes.
 Groupings could be around tags, goals and objectives, proposal types or any other relevant attribute.
 Proposal ranking algorithms and approaches could be influenced by goals and objectives, team history and relevant historic Catalyst data.
 Voters need an easy and effective way to vote on proposals in the areas that they know or care about.

-- Proposal standards - To group and rank proposals there is a need to have the most useful information included in all proposals submitted so they can be more easily compared and sorted.
+- Funding proposals - To group and rank proposals there is a need to have the most useful information included in all proposals submitted so they can be more easily compared and sorted.

 Auditing approaches can focus on either progress or the outcome of funded proposals.
 Progress auditing approaches will help to determine the actual progress of a funded proposal in executing what it intended to do and how the community could respond to different scenarios.
 Outcome auditing approaches can help with trying to determine how effectively a given proposal or contributor has managed to achieve the goals and objectives they set out in their proposal and whether that initiative did in fact create much impact.

-- Proposal standards - The intent and planned delivery for a proposal should be included and well structured.
-This information will allow for effective auditing approaches to consume and apply this information in the auditing different approaches.
+- Funding proposals - The intent and planned delivery for a proposal should be included and well structured.
+This information will help with looking at what effective auditing approaches can be applied with this information.

 Goals and objective infrastructure